 A citizens’ assembly is a group of people who are brought together to discuss an issue or issues and reach a conclusion about what they think should happen.
 The people who take part are chosen so they reflect the wider population – in terms of demographics (e.g. age, gender, ethnicity, social class) and sometimes relevant attitudes (e.g. preferences for a small or large state).

 Citizens’ assemblies give members of the public the time and opportunity to learn about and discuss a topic, before reaching conclusions.
 Assembly participants are asked to make trade-offs and arrive at workable recommendations.

 A video from the Citizens' Assembly on Social Care, UK.

 The participants learn about a topic through a combination of presentations from experts to cover the breadth of opinion on the issue being addressed (participants can also be provided with additional learning materials that introduce them to the topic being discussed before the Assembly starts).
 There is also time given for experts to answer questions from participants.

-This is followed by a dialogue phase which encourages participants to explore their own opinions on what they have heard and develop a wider understanding of the opinions of others.
+The second phase (deliberation) encourages participants to explore their own opinions on what they have heard and develop a wider understanding of the opinions of others.
 Experts will usually participate in this phase to provide additional information and clarification (but not opinions).